Connect to a Windows PC from Ubuntu using RDP

 Implement Security Measures

-To enhance the security of an RDP session from Linux to Windows, you can implement security measures on the Windows side, Linux side, and on the network.
+To enhance the security of an RDP session from Linux to Windows, implement security measures on the Windows side, Linux side, and the network.
 The lists below offer useful tips for each security segment.

 • Limit the number of user accounts that can establish an RDP connection.